LedgerHQ/btchip-python/README.md

   * Check out the repository.
   * Compile cython-hidapi
+  * Install PyCrypto from https://www.dlitz.net/software/pycrypto/ or your favorite package manager
   * Create a symmetric key to encrypt the private keys (context key)
   * Try a few samples
   * Modify your favorite client to support it.
 You can also find a sample integration into bitcoinj here http://code.google.com/r/contact-bitcoinj-btchip/ - on the following revision http://code.google.com/r/contact-bitcoinj-btchip/source/detail?r=228c010d5ad872cde58d75221bed689225de3afb

-You can pull the repository dependency to cython-hidapi with
+You can pull the repository dependency to cython-hidapi and hidapi with

-          git submodule update --init
+          git submodule update --init --recursive

 Linux users : you'll need to add a new udev rule to access the dongle from a non root account